tristanbrown/resolwe-bio-py/docs/intro.rst

 * :any:`update <resdk.resources.base.BaseResource.update>` - retrieve the latest data and update the values of attributes
 * :any:`files <resdk.resources.collection.BaseCollection.files>` - get list of files produced by data object
-* :any:`download <resdk.resources.base.BaseResource.download>` - download some/all files produced by data objects in resource
+* :any:`download <resdk.resources.collection.BaseCollection.download>` - download some/all files produced by data objects in resource
 * :any:`data_types <resdk.resources.collection.BaseCollection.data_types>` - get all types of data objects in resource